[To run this program, please see the end of this page.]

 The station data is generated by a terminal command-line program also written in Java.

 This applet could easily be extended.
 For example, another small selection menu could be added in the spare space on the left of the applet panel, which could be used to add a further dimension to the applet whereby the user could select a type or genre of transmission.
 So, in addition to broadcast stations, the user could select VOLMET (aeronautical weather) stations, maritime weather and harbour stations, amateur radio standard calling frequencies and so on.
-Furthermore, people can add their own code to control specific radio hardware - however simple or complicated.
+Furthermore, you can add your own code to control specific radio hardware — however simple or complicated.